open-telemetry/opentelemetry-collector-contrib/exporter/elasticexporter/README.md

 ## Sample configurations

-### Sample configuration using an Elastic APM Server Token
+### Sample configuration using an Elastic APM Secret Token

 When authenticating with an [Elastic APM Server Token](https://www.elastic.co/guide/en/apm/server/current/secret-token.html), define an `Authorization: "Bearer xxx"` header on the OTLP exporter: